vSphere Data Protection (VDP) FAQ (2016565)

 Q: Will I be able to use my backups from VDR with VDP?

 Yes.
-A migration tool is included with the 5.1.10 release of VDP.
+A migration tool is included with VDP 5.1.10 and later releases.
 This tool handles migration of data and restore points.
 Backup jobs cannot be migrated.
 For more information, see:

 - The VMware vSphere Blog post, vSphere Data Protection (VDP) Version 5.1.10 is Generally Available.